slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On feedback and mentorship

 <!--
+- don't take criticism from people that you would never go for advice.
 > *"A critic is a legless man who teaches running."
 -- Channing Pollock
 - what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.